-The 3 month old baby Juli brought her hands together and explored her hands (fidgeting).
+The three-month-old baby Juli brought her hands together and explored her hands (fidgeting).
 Not much to say about it but it's a huge milestone in both physical and phonological development which lead to language development.

 Juli held a single (index) finger in her mouth instead of the fist.
 She reached for the tiny rabbit or another object and explored it with hands and in mouth.